“Bargain not with the darkness: in time it will take us all.”

 Rocco: Rocco chuckles at Coco’s remark, but ultimately falls silent as the group finally ascends the monolithic tower.

 GM: After a moderate wait, the doors ding open, revealing an expansive reception area.
 The minimally decorated room is dominated by sterile grays and blacks.
-Letters on a wide steel plaque behind the receptionist’s granite desk coldly spell out ‘Paulson Investment Group.’
+Letters on a wide steel plaque behind the receptionist’s granite desk coldly spell out ‘Centurion Investment Group.’
 Apart from a lone receptionist, who smells like a ghoul to Amelie, the room is bereft of any further presences save the unblinking security cameras’.

 The three get into another adjacent elevator.
 Rocco swipes a keycard for a higher floor.
 The floor under them travels up.